mushorg/glastopf/docs/source/development/emulators.rst

 Detection pattern
 -----------------
-A detection pattern is regular expression which is tested against the url path of incoming requests.
+A detection pattern is a regular expression which is tested against the url of incoming requests.
 The following pattern will match all requests which starts with ``/beerservice.php``.